lionandjelka/QhX1/source/introduction.rst

 New Dynamic Module: QhX_dynamical
 ---------------------------------

-- **QhX_dynamical** (Version 0.1.0) introduces capabilities for handling datasets with dynamic filter configurations.
+- **QhX_dynamical** (QhX Version 0.2.0) introduces capabilities for handling datasets with dynamic filter configurations.
   - Supports both dynamic and fixed modes, making it versatile for datasets with or without variable filters.
   - Includes ``ParallelSolver`` for efficient parallel processing of large datasets and an advanced seeding mechanism to ensure reproducibility.
   - For consistent filter configurations, users can select the 'fixed' mode, making all functionalities from ``QhX`` (Version 0.1.1) accessible.